The Story So Far

 He sighed.
 Easier said than done.
-Then the processing of tying up and disembarking chased such thoughts from his mind.
+Then the process of tying up and disembarking chased such thoughts from his mind.

 “We do our jobs!”

 Occlo continued her pre-match instructions, her first as the team’s new captain.
 “We don’t lose focus!
 We don’t go off on crazed vendettas!”

 The team had huddled up.
 They stood together in a packed circle, Jacyntha’s arms over the shoulders of the players on either side, and those players’ arms likewise draped over her shoulders, and so on.
 Their heads were all packed in close, they all bobbed up and down to channel their rampant pre-game energy, and the team cheered everything Ocllo barked at them.

 It was hard for Jacyntha to swallow her pride upon hearing Ocllo’s last order.
 She felt herself flush but managed to take it for what it was: necessary advice.
 The barb hurt, though it might have been directed at Belyna, who had a knack for fouling opponents despite being under the ref’s eye.

 Listen to her!
 “Focus,” she said.
 So, focus!

 Occlo yelled one last order, “Today our job is to protect each other!
 Get the witches, put them down, and keep them down!”

 They broke into their new chant, one Ocllo had developed with Ellpay: